Millikan History, Family Crest & Coats of Arms

 - Origins Available:

 In ancient Scotland, Millikan was a Strathclyde-Briton name for someone who lived in Wigtown, a former royal burgh in the Machars of Galloway in the south west of Scotland.
 This burgh is first mentioned in an indenture of 1292, and the fact that the sheriffdom was in existence at the time of the Largs campaign of 1263 suggests that the burgh may also have been recognized as such during the reign of Alexander III.

 Early Origins of the Millikan family

-Another 211 words (15 lines of text) covering the years 1296, 1526, 1612, and 1688 are included under the topic Early Millikan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Millikan research.
+Another 131 words (9 lines of text) covering the years 1296, 1526, 1612, and 1688 are included under the topic Early Millikan History in all our PDF Extended History products and printed products wherever possible.

 Millikan Spelling Variations

 In Medieval times, spelling and translation were not nearly so highly developed as today.
 They were generally carried out according to the sound and intuition of the bearer.
 For that reason spelling variations are extremely common among early Scottish names.
 Millikan has been spelled Milligan, Millicen, Millicken, Milliken, Milligan and many more.

 Early Notables of the Millikan family (pre 1700)